meteonoob/meteonoob.github.io/README.md

 If you'd like to contribute to the development of MeteoNoob, simply fork the repository and make your changes.
 Then, create a pull request and I will review and merge it.
 Your contribution is greatly appreciated!

-## Screenshots

-Here are some screenshots showcasing the features of MeteoNoob:

 ## License